Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 That way, communication between pods should remain within each individual availability zone and therefore would not accrue data transfer fees.

 A look at how CloudZero helps you identify your most expensive workloads and find opportunities for optimization.
-For example, you can explore the underlying nodes that power your cluster to determine if they are wrongly sized for your workloads.

 And, if you need guidance, our FinOps specialists are always available to help you identify areas ripe for optimization and suggest solutions to fix the problems.